eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Anterolateral thigh flap

 The anterolateral thigh flap is a fasciocutaneous flap usually based on the musculocutaneous and septocutaneous perforators of the descending branch of the lateral circumflex femoral artery and its venae comitantes.
-This flap is rapidly gaining acceptance in head and neck reconstruction because it has been proven to be an ideal donor site with reliable vascularity, ease of harvest, and extreme versatility.
-The flap offers the advantages of being pliable with a large cutaneous territory; having a lengthy pedicle with good caliber vessels; possessing multiple components (adipofascial, muscle, fascia, and skin); being used as a sensate flap; and having the possibility of chimeric applications.
+This flap has gained acceptance in head and neck reconstruction because it has been proven to be a donor site with reliable vascularity, ease of harvest, and extreme versatility.
+The flap offers the advantages of being pliable with a large cutaneous territory, having a lengthy pedicle with good caliber vessels, possessing multiple components (adipofascial, muscle, fascia, and skin), being used as a sensate flap, and having the possibility of chimeric applications.

 The descending branch of the lateral circumflex femoral artery is usually of sufficient caliber that a flap may even be based distally.
 As such, this flap has the ability to cover a variety of large cutaneous or mucosal defects.
 In special circumstances, it can be combined with other flaps (such as the fibula or iliac crest), using the "mosaic" principle to provide coverage of extremely large and challenging head and neck defects.
 In addition, the flap can easily be harvested using a 2-team approach without patient repositioning.
 The donor site can easily be closed primarily without functional deficit or significant conspicuous deformity.
 About 40% of the time, the donor site requires a skin graft.
 In elective situations, the graft may be avoided by pre-expanding the flap site for several months prior to flap elevation.
 Despite skin graft concerns, donor site morbidity is limited.